 Has your company been put into liquidation, or threatened with liquidation?

-Get liquidation help and get your business back on track — contact liquidation expert, Alana Kalinowski today to set up an appointment.
+Get liquidation help and get your business back on track — contact our liquidation experts today to set up an appointment.

 An application to terminate liquidation may be made by the liquidator, a director, a shareholder, or a creditor of the company under s 250 of the Companies Act 1993.